ccamara/carloscamara-hugo/content/en/talk/2019-10-19-cartografies-collaboratives/index.md

 +++

-Next October 19th I will be representing [Collaborative Mapping](https://mapcolabora.org), along with 4 other experiences, in the **II Jornadas de Cartografías Colaborativas**, organized by [Raons Públiques](https://raons.coop/), where each one of us will explain what we do to drive urban transformation processes through collaborative cartographies.
-In the session I will explain what Collaborative Mapping is, what projects we do and put emphasis on the _Accessible Zaragoza_ project.
+Last October 19th, I was representing [Collaborative Mapping](https://mapcolabora.org), along with 4 other experiences, in the **II Jornadas de Cartografías Colaborativas**, organized by [Raons Públiques](https://raons.coop/), where each one of us explained what we do to drive urban transformation processes through collaborative cartographies.
+In the session I explained what Collaborative Mapping is and what projects we do (with special emphasis on the _Accessible Zaragoza_ project).

+{{< gallery >}}

 From the [Raons Públiques](https://raons.coop/)' blog (automated translation):